Vyacheslav Menzhinsky: Personality

 Trotsky who knew Menzhinsky from when they were exiles, in 1920, left a scathing portrait of him: "The impression he made on me could best be described by saying that he made none at all.
 He seemed like a poor sketch for an unfinished portrait.
 Only now and then would an ingratiating smile or secret play of the eyes betray his eagerness from insignificance ...
 No-one took any notice of Menzhinsky, so quietly toiling away over his papers."
+He was master of more than 10 languages (including Korean, Chinese, Turkish, and Persian, the last one learned especially in order to read works by Omar Khayyám).

 Later life

 After the February Revolution of 1917, Menzhinsky returned to Russia in the summer of that year and joined the Mezhraiontsy, an independent faction whose leading figure was Leon Trotsky who merged with the Bolsheviks in August 1917.
 A few days after the Bolshevik Revolution, he was appointed People's Commissar for Finance.
 His first act in this post was to drag a large sofa into his office, tacked a notice on it saying 'Commissariat of Finance', and lay down on it.
 Lenin came in and found him asleep.
 When officials at the Russian State Bank refused to recognise the new regime, Menzhinsky had the director and others arrested.
 According to G. von Schantz, Menzhinsky "personally conducted the wrecking of the Russian banks, a maneuver that deprived all opponents of Bolshevism of their financial means of warfare."

 In April 1918, Menzhinsky was appointed Soviet consul general in Berlin, but in November, he was expelled, along with the Ambassador Adolph Ioffe.
 Posted to Ukraine, he joined Cheka in 1919, and five years later became a deputy chairman of its successor, the OGPU.
 After Felix Dzerzhinsky's death in July 1926 Menzhinsky became the chairman of the OGPU.
 Menzhinsky played a great role in conducting the secret Trust and Sindikat-2 counterintelligence operations, in the course of which leaders of large anti-Soviet centers abroad, Boris Savinkov and Sidney Reilly, were lured to the Soviet Union and arrested.

 Meanwhile, the Chekist, Menzhinsky was loyal to Joseph Stalin, whose personality cult had already begun to form, coinciding with several important purges in 1930 to 1931.